 Here you will find out about our appraoch to the curriculum.

-Please see individual class pages for specific curriculum overviews for the academic year 2015/2016.
+Please see individual class pages for specific curriculum overviews for this academic year.

 At Swanland Primary School we pride ourselves on the delivery of a curriculum which provides children with an enriching, diverse and stimulating education.
 Through carefully planned topics, themes and a variety of teaching styles, children receive a range of learning opportunities which will enable them to achieve the best possible progress and standards.
 In turn this allows for all children to participate in learning which they enjoy.
 Swanland’s approach to curriculum delivery ensures that pupils are encouraged to use their learning across a range of subjects and where possible from a first-hand experience.